DPDK/dpdk/doc/guides/rel_notes/faq.rst

 I am getting errors about not being able to open files.
 Why?
 ------------------------------------------------------------

-As the Intel® DPDK operates, it opens a lot of files, which can result in reaching the open files limits, which is set using the ulimit command or in the limits.conf file.
+As the DPDK operates, it opens a lot of files, which can result in reaching the open files limits, which is set using the ulimit command or in the limits.conf file.
 This is especially true when using a large number (>512) of 2 MB huge pages.
 Please increase the open file limit if your application is not able to open files.
 This can be done either by issuing a ulimit command or editing the limits.conf file.
 Please consult Linux* manpages for usage information.

-Does my kernel require patching to run the Intel® DPDK?
+Does my kernel require patching to run the DPDK?
 -------------------------------------------------------

 Any kernel greater than version 2.6.33 can be used without any patches applied.
 The following kernels may require patches to provide hugepage support: